Go to the first, previous, next, last section, table of contents.

 ANSI-C Quoting

-\e ESCape character x'1B' frequently used to "lead-in" for a terminal specific function (not ANSI C)
+x1B used as "lead-in" for terminal specific function (not ANSI C)

 \ooo the eight-bit character whose value is the octal value ooo